lanl/VizAly-Foresight/README.md

 * Python 3.6 or higher with (+matplotlib=3.0.2, +apsw=3.9.2, +numpy=1.15.4)
 * SLURM (for job launching)

-Cinema
+Visualization
-* Mozilla Firefox Recommended
+* Mozilla Firefox Recommended for Cinema Explorer

 ## Building:
 The folder **[_scripts_](scripts)** contains scripts to load modules on Cooley @ ANL, Cori @ NERSC, and Darwin @ LANL .
 These build a base version of Foresight: